HikmatullahEhsan/JavaScript-Core-Fundamental-2021/README.md

 # JavaScript-Core-Fundamental-2021
-This repository is only learning and practicing the core elements of JavaScript
+This repository is only for learning and practicing the core elements of JavaScript